 The minimum fractional distance required for a related genome to be used in finding evolutionary conservation.
 Used to prevent the inclusion of related genomes that are too similar to the central genome.
 Default value is 0.01.
-Recand and the second of the defendance of the defe ommended to use the default value.
+Recommended to use the default value.